 For as long as I can remember, I have been wearing Oakley’s.
 I received my first pair when I was 14, the light blue minutes and fell in love with them immediately.
 Unfortunately, over time, they discontinue models and the sunglasses lenses started to deteriorate and let’s be honest when the sunglasses are 10 years old that will happen.
 So I invested in the Commit SQ.
 I was a little hesitant at first because they have an open lens on the bottom, but that hasn’t been an issue at all.
 I love Oakley’s they are incredible sunglasses and I wear mine every time I race or train because the lenses aren’t so dark that it is impossible to see out of in the evening.
 Oakley’s make all different kinds of sunglasses so it really is about your preference, but the one thing I love is that they last forever!

-RedFox created the Edge to help athletes be worry-free about running and listening to music.
-Pairing the headset is simple and once you do so, you can listen to music, make and receive phone calls and go about your day.
+AfterShokz created the Trek Titanium to help athletes be worry-free about running and listening to music.
+The bone conduction headphones are open to the ear so you can hear your surroundings while also listening to the music playing.
+The headphones are lightweight, pairing is simple and once you do so, you can listen to music, make and receive phone calls and go about your day.
 The headphones are very easy to use, comfortable and the setup process is simple.
-The earbuds can rotate to your preference and are designed to stay in place for hours and on one single charge.

 JayBird BlueBuds X– $169.99